Al-Rayan International School

 Produces high quality, frequently innovative work.
-Communicates comprehensive, nuanced understanding of concepts and context.
+Communicates a comprehensive, nuanced understanding of concepts and context.
 Consistently demonstrates critical and creative thinking.
-Frequently transfers knowledge and skills with independence and expertise in a variety of complex classroom and real life situations.
+Frequently transfers knowledge and skills with independence and expertise in a variety of complex classroom and real-life situations.

 Produces high quality, occasionally innovative work.
-Communicates extensive understanding of concepts and contexts.
+Communicates an extensive understanding of concepts and contexts.
 Demonstrates critical and creative thinking frequently.
-Uses knowledge and skills in familiar and unfamiliar classroom and real life situation often with independence
+Uses knowledge and skills in the familiar and unfamiliar classroom and real-life situation often with independence

 Produces generally high quality of work.
-Communicates secure understanding of concept and context.
+Communicates a secure understanding of concept and context.
 Demonstrates critical and creative thinking sometimes.
-Uses knowledge and skills with some flexibility in familiar classroom situation, but requires support in unfamiliar real life situation.
+Uses knowledge and skills with some flexibility in a familiar classroom situation, but requires support in an unfamiliar real-life situation.

 Produces work of very limited quality.
 Conveys many significant misunderstandings or lacks understanding of most concepts and contexts.
 Very rarely demonstrates critical and creative thinking.
 Very inflexible, rarely use knowledge and skills.

 Academic descriptors for the Diploma and Career Programmes- DP/CP subjects

 Boundary/ Extended Essay